Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - These ski socks can double up as the ultimate running socks in extreme icy weather, having all the right features for facing snow!

-- The base of the sock is padded for additional warmth and comfort, keeping your game up in any harsh cold climate.
+- The sock base is padded for additional warmth and comfort, keeping your game up in any harsh cold climate.

 - Made from nearly 50% wool, polypropylene, and olefin, these socks are masterful when it comes down to moisture-wicking.